 The Political Economy of Budget Deficits

 This paper provides a critical survey of the literature on politico-institutional determinants of the government budget.
 We organize our discussion around two questions: Why did certain OECD countries, but not others, accumulate large public debts?
-Why did these fiscal imbalances appear in the last 20 years rather than before?
-We begin by discussing the "tax smoothing" model and conclude that this approach alone cannot provide complete answers to these questions.
-We will then proceed to a discussion of political economy models, which we organize in six groups: (i) models based upon opportunistic policymakers and naive voters with "fiscal illusion;" (ii) models of intergenerational redistributions; (iii) models of debt as a strategic variable, linking the current government with the next one; (iv) models of coalition governments; (v) models of geographically dispersed interests; and (vi) models emphasizing the effects of budgetary institutions.
-We conclude by briefly discussing policy implications.
+Why did these fiscal imbalances appear in the last twenty years rather than before?
+We begin by discussing the 'tax smoothing' model and conclude that this approach alone cannot provide complete answers to these questions.
+We will then proceed to a discussion of political economy models, which we organize in six groups: i) Models based upon opportunistic policy makers and naive voters with 'fiscal illusion'; ii) Models of intergenerational redistributions; iii) Models of debt as a strategic variable, linking the current government with the next one; iv) Models of coalition governments; v) Models of geographically dispersed interests; vi) Models emphasizing the effects of budgetary institutions.

 Suggested Citation: Suggested Citation